titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 range from -1.0 to 1.0

 #### uniform float stemBass;
-Level of the bass stem - low frequency, non-percussion instruments.
+RMS energy of the bass stem - low frequency, non-percussion instruments.

 #### uniform float stemDrums;
-Level of the drum stem - percussion instruments.
+RMS energy of the drum stem - percussion instruments.

-#### uniform float stemVocal;
+#### uniform float stemVocals;
-Level of the vocal stem - human voices, possibly other midrange melodic instruments.
+RMS energy of the vocal stem - human voices, possibly other midrange melodic instruments.

 #### uniform float stemOther;
-Level of all other audio content.
+RMS energy of all other audio content.

 -----